 The objective of the TL1 Translational Sciences Postdoctoral Program (TSPP) at Washington University is to demystify the processes of commercialization of new technology/translational discoveries by learning how to move projects to the next stage of commercialization and how to establish value-creating milestones, costs, and timelines.

-This area of focus will study the translation of biomedical research into viable technologies and startups.
-Primary mentoring within the Skandalaris Center is an option.
-Trainees will focus on learning and experiencing new ways to translate scientific discoveries into commercializable products and innovations in order to improve human health.
-Our objective is to better equip trainees to distill and advance the most promising opportunities to improve human health through innovation and entrepreneurship.
+Trainees will study the translation of biomedical research into viable technologies and startups.
+The entrepreneurship focus area better equips trainees to distill and advance the most promising opportunities to improve human health through innovation and entrepreneurship.

 TL1 Postdoctoral Trainees will select courses and participate in mentored experiential learning to compliment research training programs and provide core innovation and entrepreneurship skills.
 Additional mentorship will be provided through the TL1 Program Directors.